A GAN-Based Input-Size Flexibility Model for Single Image Dehazing: Experiments

 The \textbf{ICIG2019} dataset contains 5500 clear images of real scene and corresponding synthetic haze ones.
 The training and validation sets contain 5000 and 500 image pairs, respectively.
 In the experiments, we use the training set to train our models and use the validation set to test the trained models.
 Ablation studies are conducted on this dataset.

-The \textbf{RESIDE} dataset is the largest single image dehazing one until now, which contains 110,500 synthetic hazy indoor images (ITS) and 313,950 synthetic hazy outdoor images (OTS) in the training set.
+The \textbf{RESIDE} dataset is one of the largest single image dehazing datasets, which contains 110,500 synthetic hazy indoor images (ITS) and 313,950 synthetic hazy outdoor images (OTS) in the training set.
 The synthetic objective testing set (SOTS) contains 500 indoor images and 500 outdoor images.
 The hybrid subjective testing set (HSTS) contains 10 real-world images and 10 synthetic images.
 In the training dataset, each clear image corresponds to multiple haze images of different concentrations.
 For each clear image, we randomly select a corresponding haze image from the training samples to form our training set.

 We use 4 evaluation metrics that have been realized in the skimage package of python to evaluate the performance of single image dehazing, which are MSE (the smaller the better $\downarrow$), normalization root mean-squared error (NRMSE) (the smaller the better $\downarrow$), PSNR (the larger the better $\uparrow$) and SSIM (the larger the better $\uparrow$).
 We also re-test the compared methods by running the corresponding released models.
 All the results reported for the compared methods and our methods are evaluated using the standard evaluation interface of python for a fair comparison.